kclhi/consult/README.md

 ## Deployment

-Deployment is via [Docker](https://docs.docker.com/compose/install/), and includes containers for this application, and an optional message queue.
+Deployment is via [Docker](https://docs.docker.com/compose/install/), and includes containers for this application, a proxy and an optional message queue.

+Specify the address of the FHIR server in [docker-compose](docker-compose.yml).
+If a hostname, reference its corresponding certificate.
+Also specify the address of the hostname if unlikely to be present in the DNS.

 Build these containers: